d3x0r/STFRPhysics/LightSpeedSim.md

 passed at its head, center and tail.
 The emissions then go towards an observer; until they pass the observer, the apparent position is indicated on the reference line; once observed, the line and related photon circle disappear.
 This has been updated to test a function to reverse calculate, and show a computed observed position(dicussed under 'The Math').
 Length contraction has also been applied, which is somewhat broken for the default settings of V=2 and C=1.
+This more limited [Demo](https://d3x0r.github.io/STFRPhysics/math/indexLightSpeed1.html), limits
+(V)elocity to 0-1 * C (Length contraction at C makes the body be 0 size, which would imply there's really no way to go faster than C without moving the space around you at C, and being outside of the behavior that travelling through space implies.

 ![Screenshot](https://github.com/d3x0r/STFRPhysics/raw/master/math/lightSpeed1.jpg)